ychuzevi/articles/consul/discovery_with_consul_01.md

 In the next articles, we will go deeper onto those subjects and see how industrialization of discovery will help Criteo and might help you changing radically how systems can talk / discover themselves and how it can change the way organizations and teams work in an era of micro-services.

 We will explain how:

+ * we patched Consul to improve performance with order of magnitude
  * we implemented libraries to integrate Consul in a streamlined way
  * we operate daily Consul on our large infrastructure (12 DCs, 40k nodes)
  * we implement/introduce Service Mesh with Consul Connect to allow all of our infrastructure talking with TLS